 While working as a salesman for a chemical company a stop at 20th Century Fox led to a visit to casting where the hunt was on for actors for the revamped Charlie Chan series following the death of Warner Oland and loss of Keye Luke.
 With only extra work in his background (Mr. Moto Takes a Chance and The Good Earth), Sen Yung was most happily cast with the new Chan, Sidney Toler.
 He proved adept at the comic enthusiasm which was Jimmy Chan's trademark and had a nice chemistry with star Toler.
 It is a pleasure watching him in the role today.

-The Academy should have been taking note of the 24 year old actor's work in William Wyler's adaption of W. Somerset Maugham's The Letter in 1940.
+The Academy should have been taking note of the 24-year-old actor's work in William Wyler's adaption of W. Somerset Maugham's The Letter in 1940.
 As Ong Chi Seng, the law clerk with an agenda, Sen Yung steals scenes and gives the audience something to think about.
 While the British go about pretending the world is theirs, the unctuous young man reminds them that there is another world around them, one they cannot control.
-There is not a trace of the ebullient would-be detective in this fine characterzation.
+There is not a trace of the ebullient would-be detective in this fine characterization.
 It is a highlight in a film full of wonderful atmosphere and performances.

 During WW2 Sen Yung was in the Air Force Motion Picture Unit and performed in Winged Victory.
 He received Officer's Training and became a Captain in Intelligence.
 It was around this time that he was often billed as Victor Sen Yung.
-His co-star and friend (Charlie Chan in Honolulu) Layne Tom, Jr. refers to him as "Vic" on a delightful interview included in the Fox Charlie Chan dvd set.
+His co-star and friend Layne Tom, Jr. (Charlie Chan in Honolulu) refers to him as "Vic" on a delightful interview included in the Fox Charlie Chan DVD set.

 In 1959 a television role would assure Sen Yung's place in popular culture as assuredly as the Chan features when he began the recurring (over 100 episodes) role of Hop Sing, the cook and "mother" to the Cartwrights on Bonanza.
 Fans recall with pleasure the episodes where Hop Sing is prominently featured such as San Francisco, The Fear Merchants or A Lonely Man.